WHY DIGITAL MEDIA (AND HOW)

-It’s not how many people your organization's digital content reaches but which people it reaches.
-Targeted video production from someone who will take the time to understand your organization's specific needs and produce an affordable, high quality finished product is hard to find.
+It’s not how many people your story reaches but which people it reaches.
+Targeted video production from someone who will take the time to understand your specific needs and produce an affordable, high quality finished product is hard to find.
 Enter Going Home Pictures.
+The following questions are mainly geared toward nonprofit clients but will be informative to many corporate clients.

 Ooooh, good question, but oh so hard to sum up in a simple list.
 Going Home Pictures' main focus is storytelling.
 And whether that storytelling medium is photo or video based, we also target how that message will reach the right audience.
 We can help carve a strategy for your fundraising campaign or general branding goals, then apply the necessary tactics to put the finished product in front of the right audience.
 Ah heck, here's a list: